ALTIBASE/Documents/Manuals/Altibase_trunk/eng/General Reference-2.The Data Dictionary.md

 ##### CACHE_IN_FAIL_COUNT

-This is the number of times that a PCO could not be inserted into the cache due to the maximum memory size restriction of the cache, although an attempt was made to delete or remove PCOs infrequently refererred from the cache.
+This is the number of times that a PCO could not be inserted into the cache due to the maximum memory size restriction of the cache, although an attempt was made to delete or remove PCOs infrequently referred from the cache.

 ##### CACHE_OUT_COUNT